J-Wengler/NLP_Paper/manuscript.md

 After the keywords have been identified from the target text, word vectors are generated from each keyword using a word vector model.
 These models use large amounts of unlabeled text to identify the meanings of words and express those as a numeric vector.
 For our project we selected 6 different models that encompass a variety of techniques and training data.
-The two major frameworks used in this project were Spacy and FastText.
+The two major frameworks used in this project were SpaCy and FastText.
 These models are the two most widely used frameworks in natural language processing and both have been used in biomedical applications [@doi:10.1038/s41598-019-47046-2; @doi:10.1186/s12859-018-2496-4; @doi:10.18653/v1/W16-2922].
 However there are differences in how these models train on sample text and generate word vectors.
 For these reason we chose to test both platforms.